 Given the relative abundance of AGNs and the presence of coronal line AGNs, it is unsurprising that this crossmatch generated the most matches, with \MILLIQUASGalaxyMatches\ galaxies in the \sleipnir\ Input Galaxy Sample also present in the MILLIQUAS catalogue, \MILLIQUASCrLMatches\ of these within the Final CrL Object Sample.
 Of the latter, all were classified as CrL-AGNs.

-In addition to these galaxies, 55 additional crossmatched AGNs were flagged by SLEIPNIR as potential ECLEs but discarded as false positives that do not display real CrL emission features at various stages of the classification process.
-These false positive identifications were the result of skyline contamination and other artefacts producing serendipitous features strong enough to flag the spectrum for inspection.
+In addition to these galaxies, 55 crossmatched AGNs were flagged by SLEIPNIR as potential ECLEs but discarded as false positives that do not display real CrL emission features at various stages of the classification process.
+These false-positive identifications were the result of sky-line contamination and other artefacts producing serendipitous features strong enough to flag the spectrum for inspection.